GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_e2e_gke/cloud_deploy_e2e_gke.md

 target: staging
 uid: f37126ebe3764108beb081c7e2930d7a
 ```
+The rollout may take several minutes.
+If you do not see _state: SUCCESS_ in the output from the previous command, please wait and periodically re-run the command until the rollout completes.

 To confirm your application was deployed to your staging GKE cluster, run the following commands in your Cloud Shell: